swift-actions/setup-swift/README.md

   </a>
 </p>

-[GitHub Action](https://github.com/features/actions) to setup a [Swift](https://swift.org) environment with a specific version.
-Works on both Ubuntu and macOS environments.
+[GitHub Action](https://github.com/features/actions) that will setup a [Swift](https://swift.org) environment with a specific version.
+Works on both Ubuntu and macOS runners.

 ## Usage